nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    When entering an invalid index like: `delete 100000000000`, the system will display an invalid command format error, instead of a invalid index error.
     >**Workaround**: Avoid using absurdly large indexes when using the delete command, which is impossible to reach in the current context.

+9. **Random ordering for logs on the same day**
+   When multiple logs are added on the same day, the logs will be displayed in a random order.
+This is due to the way logs are stored in the system.
+    >**Workaround**: There is no workaround for this issue.
+We do not expect multiple logs to be added on the same day unless for error correction purposes.

 <div style="page-break-after: always;"></div>